 Sneaker culture is huge in SA, and people will pay to keep their shoes looking fresh, especially if they don’t trust a normal wash cycle.
 You can start with a basic kit, soft brushes, microfibre cloths, gentle soap, and a decent spray for finishing.
 Offer a few simple options: a quick clean, deep clean, and sole restoration, then take before-and-after pics with permission.
 Start with drop-offs in your neighbourhood and clear turnaround times, like 24–48 hours.
 Pricing is easiest when it’s per pair, with extras for suede, white soles, or deep stains.
 Take a quick before-and-after photo (with permission) and you’ll build trust fast.

-Remote learning is here to stay, and online teaching offers a flexible way to earn from home.
+Tutoring is a dependable side hustle if you’re strong in a specific subject and can commit to fixed sessions each week.
 If you’re fluent in English or have expertise in subjects like Maths or Science, there’s a growing demand for virtual tutors.
-Platforms like Preply or Teach Me 2 connect tutors with South African and international students.
+You can find learners through local schools, referrals, community groups, or tutoring platforms.
 All you need is a stable internet connection and a quiet space.
 You can also create your own courses or offer Zoom classes in music, art, or coding.
 This side hustle allows you to teach when it suits you while helping others learn and grow.

 Have a knack for capturing the perfect shot?
 Photography and videography are popular freelance side hustles in South Africa.
 Whether it’s birthdays, weddings, or corporate shoots, clients are always looking for talented, affordable content creators.
 You can start with basic gear and upgrade as you go.
 Focus on a niche like portraits, drone footage, or short-form social content.
 Post your work on Instagram and tag clients to grow your reach.
-This hustle lets you build a portfolio and potentially expand into passive income through digital downloads or stock footage platforms.
+This hustle lets you build a portfolio and potentially expand into repeat monthly content packages for small businesses and events.

-With food delivery and ecommerce booming, local delivery services are in high demand.
+Local delivery demand stays steady where people need convenience and quick turnaround.
 You don’t need a fleet of vehicles – even a reliable scooter or bicycle will do in urban areas.
 Offer to deliver groceries, fast food, packages, or online orders for small businesses.
 Use WhatsApp groups or Gumtree to promote your services.
 Many older or busy residents are happy to pay for quick, local errands.
 This hustle can run after hours or on weekends, making it perfect if you already have a full-time job.
 Bonus: fuel-efficient transport means higher profit margins.

 Every business needs a website, and if you can build beautiful, functional sites, you’ve got a sellable skill.
-Web design is a top-tier digital side hustle in South Africa, especially with more businesses going online.
+Website setup is a useful side hustle for service businesses that need a simple, professional online presence.
 Learn tools like WordPress, Webflow, or Shopify, then market your services to small brands or startups.
 Offer packages that include design, hosting, and maintenance.
 To boost income, upsell add-ons like email signups or SEO.
-If your client wants to take online payments, recommend the iKhokha Payment Gateway for a seamless checkout experience that boosts conversions.
+If your client wants to take online payments, recommend the iK Payment Gateway for a seamless checkout experience that boosts conversions.

 One of the oldest hustles in the book – and still one of the most profitable.
 Find products at a discount or in bulk (think cosmetics, kitchenware, clothing, or electronics), then resell them for a profit.
 You can start small with Takealot, Yaga, or Facebook Marketplace.
 The key is to identify trending items or everyday essentials.
 This hustle suits anyone with basic sales instincts and good customer service.
-Over time, you can turn it into an ecommerce business with a personal brand and online store.
+Over time, you can turn it into a structured resale operation with better sourcing, clearer margins, and repeat buyers.

 If your oven is your happy place, baking can be a fulfilling and profitable hustle.
 Think cakes, cookies, scones, or custom cupcakes for birthdays and events.
 Start by selling to neighbours, friends, or church groups.
 Share mouth-watering photos on social media to attract orders.
 With low startup costs and word-of-mouth potential, baking is one of the easiest food businesses to start.
 You can expand by offering delivery or pre-orders for holidays.
 For pop-up markets or larger orders, consider using the iK Flyer to take fast, secure card payments from customers.